WTFAcademy/WTF-Ethers/en/10_Units/readme.md

 ## Summary

-In this lesson, we introduced the BigInt class, the commonly used units in Ethereum, and unit conversion.
+In this lesson, we introduced the `BigInt` class, the commonly used units in Ethereum, and unit conversion bewteen them.